Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 URLSessionConfiguration objects come in 3 flavors:

-1. `.default` - Creates a default configuration object that uses the disk-persisted global cache, credential and cookie storage objects.
+1. **.default** - Creates a default configuration object that uses the disk-persisted global cache, credential and cookie storage objects.
 Can save cache or cookies to disk, credentials to the Keychain.
-2. `.ephemeral` - Similar .default, but all session-related data is stored in memory and will be gone once the session terminates.
+2. **.ephemeral** - Similar to `.default`, but all session-related data is stored in memory and will be gone once the session terminates.
-3. `.background` -  Allows the session to perform upload or download tasks in the background, even if the app is suspended> [action]
+3. **.background** -  Allows the session to perform upload or download tasks in the background, even if the app is suspended.

 </br>
 Here is a simple example of a declaration of a `URLSession` instance using the `.default` `URLSessionConfiguration` type: